-One of the biggest differences that a person in recovery makes in their lifestyle is discovered when they learn how to give back.
+One of the most significant differences that a person in recovery makes in their lifestyle is discovered when they learn how to give back.
 Ask any person that has struggled with substance abuse, or has seen a loved one suffering from addiction, and a great many of them will be able to tell you.
-A person who is abusing drugs or alcohol knows very little about giving, but has plenty of experience with taking.
+A person who is abusing drugs or alcohol knows very little about giving but has plenty of experience with taking.
 So much so that, through selfishness, dishonesty and a general disregard for the feelings of others, many of their relationships have been damaged or destroyed by their addiction.

 This duo consists of “Big Vinny” Hickerson and Marc “Butter” Fortney who met through a loose association of musicians while in college.
 They were happy playing small gigs for extra cash until, in 2006, country star Toby Keith heard them perform at a club in Nashville and brought them to his record label, which offered them a contract on the spot.
 Since then, Trailer Choir has been hard at work making a name for themselves.

-“Big Vinny” is one of the lead organizers of “Music With A Mission”, saying that he wanted to step away from traditional methods of fundraising, such as bake sales or raffles.
-He starred on reality TV competition “The Biggest Loser”, a show which promotes healthy eating habits and exercise by rewarding the contestants who fought against obesity and lost the most weight.
+“Big Vinny” is one of the lead organizers of “Music With A Mission,” saying that he wanted to step away from traditional methods of fundraising, such as bake sales or raffles.
+Music is his way of building up our communities.
+“Big Vinny” starred on reality TV competition “The Biggest Loser,” a show which promotes healthy eating habits and exercise by rewarding the contestants who fought against obesity and lost the most weight.
 For this reason, helping others to find a healthier and more positive lifestyle is a cause very dear to his heart.

-“There is always that underlying pressure of what group to hang out with,” said Sami, “but if you find the right people who won’t pressure you to do those things, it’s this really safe feeling.
+There is always that underlying pressure of what group to hang out with,” said Sami, “but if you find the right people who won’t pressure you to do those things, it’s this safe feeling.
 We’ve surrounded ourselves with people who usually make good choices and stay safe.”
 Savana had some advice for parents who have a child that might be beginning to experiment with drugs, saying, “It shouldn’t be about forcing them to do what you want to do, but making them see what’s bad about doing those things and how they can negatively affect you in the future.”

 As their name might suggest, Cadillac Three is a trio of musicians whose Country/Southern Rock sound drives plenty fast.
 But they haven’t let life in the fast lane take control of the wheel.
 They have maintained direction and are gaining popularity swiftly because of it.

-Guitarist and vocalist Jaren Johnston, who co-wrote Keith Urban’s #1 single “You Gonna Fly”, had this to say about the band’s experience with substance abuse in the music industry: “You have to be smart enough to kind of shut it down.
+Guitarist and vocalist Jaren Johnston, who co-wrote Keith Urban’s #1 single “You Gonna Fly,” had this to say about the band’s experience with substance abuse in the music industry: “You have to be smart enough to kind of shut it down.
 We like to keep a tight reign on it because we travel so much.
 But, we’re around it quite a bit.”

-“Being in songwriter circles and those things,” offered Brandon, “you definitely hear about it and you see some friends that are going through that.
+Being in songwriter circles and those things,” offered Brandon, “you hear about it, and you see some friends that are going through that.
 Maybe they just got back from rehab for alcohol addiction or drug addiction.
-It’s definitely out there and it’s an issue that needs awareness.
+It’s out there, and it’s an issue that needs awareness.
 Parents need to talk to their kids.
 There needs to be communication.”
 Alyssa added, “It just keeps getting younger and younger and younger.”

 Madd Hoss Jackson

-“In this industry, sometimes it’s tough to balance everything,” said Jim Jennings, drummer and vocalist for the band.
-“People get to travelling, and everybody wants to party with them, and there’s a lot of temptations out there.
+In this industry, sometimes it’s tough to balance everything,” said Jim Jennings, drummer, and vocalist for the band.
+“People get to travel, and everybody wants to party with them, and there’s a lot of temptations out there.
 You have to be strong to be able to stay away from it.
 We see that, but we’ve seen a lot of bands get torn apart because of addiction.”